redbluewater/Tricho/README.md

 Tricho project for Rules project

 **11 October 2023**\
-Update to transfer to _organization_ KujawinskiLaboratory.
 All prior edits as _user_ KujawinskiLaboratory were Krista Longnecker, whose GitHub name is now @redbluewater

 **13 April 2022**\
 Krista Longnecker\